naka-lab/Serket/docs/mlda.md

 MLDA is a topic model that extends LDA to multimodal information and a module for unsupervised classification.
-It calculates the probabilities that each data is classified into each class and each feature of each modality is generated in each data, and sends it to the connected module.
+It calculates the probabilities that each data is classified into each class and each feature of each modality is generated in each data, and sends them to the connected modules.

 ### Parameters